jimkang/lossyfortunes/README.md

   - Calls `logger.log` with the date, baseLocale, locales, and generated fortune.
   - Calls `twit.post` with 'statuses/update' and the lossy fortune as the status.
   - Calls `logger.log` with what was posted and a timestamp.
+  - Calls `done` with null and twitter post result status.

 Tests
 -----